htle20/stats220/index.md

 image_write(boo_meme, "boo_meme.png")
 ```
+The functions from the magick package that were used to create the meme were
+1. image_read()
+2. image_scale()
+3. image_blank()
+4. image_annotate()
+5. image_append()
+6. image_border()
+7. image_write()

 ### Where did the idea for the meme come from?
 The motivation behind this meme is something that happens often to me.
-My friends are awake in a discord call at around 1AM studying together and asked if I wanted to study with them.
+My friends are awake in a discord call at around 1:00AM studying together and asked if I wanted to study with them.
 I respond by telling them I was feeling too tired to study but as soon as they asked me to play valorant,
 I had become wide awake and was ready to play some games.
 The meme I have created is an adaption to an existing meme such as the Hotline Bling Drake meme where there are images showing different reactions to liking something more than the other.